AllisonSHill/CSharpLiveProject/BackEndStories/README.md

     }
 }
 ```

-Then added code so the events would delete from the schedule and the calendar when deleted in either place:
+Then I added code so when an schedule event was deleted from either the schedule and the calendar, it was deleted in the other location as well:

 ```
 [HttpPost]
         public JsonResult DeleteEvent(int eventID)